instill-ai/instill-core/README.md

 ## How VDP works

 The core concept of VDP is _pipeline_.
 A pipeline is an end-to-end workflow that automates a sequence of tasks to process visual data.
-Each pipeline consists of three ordered components:
+Each pipeline is defined and formed by a _recipe_ that contains three components:
-1. **data source**: where the pipeline starts.
+1. **source**: where the pipeline starts.
 It connects the source of image and video data to be processed.

-2. **model**: a deployed Vision AI model to process the ingested visual data and generate structured outputs
+2. **model instances**: a series of deployed Vision AI models to process the ingested visual data in parallel and generate structured outputs

-3. **data destination**: where to send the structured outputs
+3. **destination**: where to send the structured outputs

-Based on [the mode of a pipeline](docs/pipeline-mode.md), it will ingest and process the visual data, send the outputs to the destination every time the trigger event occurs.
+Based on [the mode of a pipeline](docs/pipeline-mode.md), it will extract and process the visual data, and send the outputs to the destination every time the trigger event occurs.

 We use **data connector** as a general term to represent data source and data destination.
 Please find the supported data connectors [here](docs/connector.md).